auth0/docs/articles/product-lifecycle/migration/migrate-logs-v2-v3.md

   - logs
 ---

-# Migration Guide: Tenant Logs Search v2 to v3
+# Tenant Logs Search v2 to v3 Migration Guide

 Search your tenant logs with the following to look for queries that would throw errors after you migrate to v3: